Scoliosis: Epidemiology

 Scoliosis affects 2–3% of the United States population, or about five to nine million cases.
 A scoliosis (spinal column curve) of 10° or less affects 1.5–3% of individuals.
 The age of onset is usually between 10 years and 15 years (but can occur younger) in children and adolescents, making up to 85% of those diagnosed.
 This is due to rapid growth spurts during puberty when spinal development is most susceptible to genetic and environmental influences.
 Because female adolescents undergo growth spurts before postural musculoskeletal maturity, scoliosis is more prevalent among females.

 Although fewer cases are present since using Cobb angle analysis for diagnosis, scoliosis remains significant, appearing in otherwise healthy children.
 Even though scoliosis is a disfigurement of the spine, it has been shown to influence the pulmonary function, balance while standing and stride execution in children.
 The impact of carrying backpacks on these three side effects has been broadly researched.
 Incidence of idiopathic scoliosis (IS) stops after puberty when skeletal maturity is attained, however further curvature may occur during late adulthood due to vertebral osteoporosis and weakened musculature.

+Any form of Scoliosis leads to consequences of an asymmetric body (R vs L) in a world environment, favoring symmetric body performance..